jcsteh/jantrid.net/_posts/2025-03-19-why-uia-insufficient-web.md

 ---
 layout: post
-title: 'Why UI Automation is Insufficient as an Accessibiliy API for the Web'
+title: 'Why UI Automation is Insufficient as an Accessibility API for the Web'
 tags:
 - accessibility
 - web